checkly/docs.checklyhq.com/site/content/docs/monitoring/false-positives.md

 Learn more about fine-tuning your alerts: [Alert Settings at Checkly](https://www.checklyhq.com/docs/alerting-and-retries/alert-settings/).

+### Allowlist Checkly Traffic

+In some cases, firewalls, load balancers, or security solutions might inadvertently block Checkly's monitoring traffic, which could interfer with running checks successfully.
+This can happen if your system detects Checkly’s requests as suspicious or treats them as unwanted traffic.

+To prevent this, we recommend reviewing your security settings to ensure that Checkly’s IP ranges are included in your allowlist.

+You can find Checkly’s current IP ranges here: [Allowlisting & filtering traffic](https://www.checklyhq.com/docs/monitoring/allowlisting/#ip-range-allowlisting).

 ## Need Help?

 If you’re not sure what’s going on or if an issue keeps popping up without a clear reason, don’t hesitate to reach out.
 Our support team is here to help you troubleshoot any unusual check performance.
 You can contact us at support@checklyhq.com.